Course: SBU 102: Mathematical and Algorithmic Puzzles

 Homework

-Homework will be posted on Brightspace.
+Homework can be accessed on this course page.
 Homework must be written on plain sheets of paper, scanned using a good scan app, and a single scanned PDF must be submitted on Brightspace.
 The PDF must have the student ID as the file name.
 Late submissions will not be graded for any reason (including oversleeping, forgetting, PC issues, technical issues, Blackboard issues, traveling, etc).
 It is strongly recommended to submit at least one version three days before the deadline.
 A student can submit an infinite number of versions of the answer sheets PDF to the Brightspace.
 We only evaluate the last/final version of the solutions PDF uploaded on Brightspace before the deadline.

 Attendance